 When we were apart it was like he never existed.
 Texting with him felt like pulling teeth, a constant battle that I put up with for far too long.
 Looking back, I can’t believe I drove myself as mad as I did, analyzing every cryptic word and extended silence and wondering what I did to provoke them.

 At one point, I grew so sad and frustrated that I turned off my phone, put it away in a drawer, and let it stay there until the next day.

 But the distance between John and I went far beyond a difficulty with modern communication.
-Our conversations, while superficially enjoyable, lacked any emotional depth aside for a post-surgery confession that he felt burdened by his family’s overbearingness.
+Our conversations, while superficially enjoyable, lacked any emotional depth aside from a post-surgery confession that he felt burdened by his family’s overbearingness.

 About a month into us dating, I lost my job.
 It was a complete shock, and it was a job I loved—making it all the more difficult to swallow.
 I couldn’t blame him for his lack of emotional involvement when it came to the fallout of my layoff; after all, we weren’t officially in a relationship, and at that point, we were still just getting to know each other.